sixhops/catcollector-codealong/03-model-form-crud.md

   success_url = '/cats'
 ```

 For the `create` and `update` forms, you must tell it which fields need to be mapped to the form.
 The `delete` operation needs no form but there is another page we must create for it.
 Let's create some templates!
-Inside `templates/cats` make a `cat_form.html` file and give it these contents:
+Inside `templates` these forms are expected to be in a folder with the same name as our app so let's create a `main_app` folder.
+Inside there, make a `cat_form.html` file and give it these contents:

 ```html
 {% extends 'base.html' %}